cesteves/csc212-summer-2022/labs/lab-03/readme.md

 }
 ```

-Take a look at [this article](https://www.geeksforgeeks.org/pointers-vs-references-cpp/) for a little more reading on pointers and references, then answer these questions.
+Take a look at [this article](https://www.geeksforgeeks.org/pointers-vs-references-cpp/) for a little more reading on pointers and references.

 ##### Linked Lists